Harbor | PBL 2019: Now Hiring

-Each summer for 70+ years, thousands of visitors come to Pepperdine from all over the world for 4 God-focused, soul-lifting days of programs and fellowship.
-For it go smoothly, we rely on the hard work and dedication of 130 student workers!
+Each summer right after the Spring semester, thousands of visitors come to Pepperdine from all over the world for 4 God-focused, soul-lifting days of programs and fellowship.
+For it to go smoothly, we rely on the hard work and dedication of 100 student workers!

 This couldn't happen without you!

-(PBL attendees are housed in the other Residence Halls, plus Lovernich, Towers, and Drescher.)
+(Harbor attendees are housed in the freshmen Residence Halls, Lovernich, Towers, and Drescher.)

-If you already live in the dorms, you will stay in your current on-campus housing until Sunday, and then move into White/Fifield/Pauley.
+If you already live in the residence halls, you will stay in your current on-campus housing until Sunday, and then move into your Harbor housing.
 HRL will notify you of exactly when that move will take place on Sunday.
 Your ID card will provide you with access to both your former room and your new room while you make the transfer.
 Note: There will be a $25 charge to your account from HRL for staying in your room until the switch.

 Keep in mind that other students will be moving out while you are moving in.
 Please be patient and helpful.

-- We will NOT have a place for you to store your belongings from your dorm or apartment if you don't want to move it to your PBL location.
+- We will NOT have a place for you to store your belongings from your dorm or apartment if you don't want to move it to your Harbor location.

 - If you are abroad or do not live on-campus currently, you may need to find temporary housing with friends/family until Sunday.

-The following meals will be provided for you during PBL:
+The following meals will be provided for you during Harbor:

-- Sunday dinner (come-and-go pizza & salad) 6PM at the end of Banowksy (dorm 17)
+- Sunday dinner (come-and-go pizza & salad) 6PM at the picnic area/volleyball court by Miller (Res Hall 15)